alexliu0121/Sentiment-Analysis-with-PyTorch/README.md

 - Add attention mechanisms to the LSTM for better context understanding.
 - Experiment with larger epochs to stabilize training time patterns.
 - Try other datasets or preprocessing techniques (e.g., subword tokenization).

-## Acknowledgments
-- Inspired by my interest in NLP and PyTorch.
-- Built from scratch as a self-driven learning project.